MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 1 Contents
 ----------
 The phase-detection signal processing toolbox is written in Matlab R2017a.
-This repository contains source code files and a representative spillway data set, recorded at the University of Queensland (UQ):
+This repository contains source code files and a representative spillway data set, the latter recorded at the University of Queensland (UQ):
 - Batch.m: main code to perform batch-mode processing.
 - awcc.m: awcc technique.
 - chord.m: evaluation of chord times.